 Tips for Storing Soft Cookies to Maintain Freshness

 So, you’ve baked the perfect batch of soft cookies and mastered What is the secret ingredient to keep cookies soft?, but how do you keep them soft for days to come?
 Proper storage is key to maintaining that melt-in-your-mouth texture.
+For detailed steps on preserving baked goods, visit our article about how long a batch of cookies lasts.

 The Best Containers for Keeping Cookies Soft